-Students interested in completing a minor in Sociology must complete a minimum of 16 credits in Sociology above and beyond the classes in their areas which may be used to fulfill the College's core requirements or other program requirements.
-To minor in Sociology, all students must take the following courses:
+Students interested in completing a minor in Sociology must complete a minimum of 16 credits in Sociology above and beyond any course which may be used to fulfill the College's core or other program requirements.
+To minor in sociology, all students must take Introduction to Sociology and any three Sociology courses above the 1000 level.